thingsboard/thingsboard.github.io/docs/user-guide/oauth-2-support.md

                     password: "${SECURITY_OAUTH2_DEFAULT_MAPPER_CUSTOM_PASSWORD:}"

 ```
-If we navigate to Login screen, we will see additional Login option with Google:
+If we navigate to the Login screen, we will see additional Login option with Google:

 ![image](/images/user-guide/oauth-2-support/login-with-google.png)